-In 104 BCE, John Hyrcanus bequeathed rule to his wife and died.
-Their son, Aristobulus, was High Priest, and Aristobulus had his mother thrown into prison and starved to death, and he became king – the first of Judea's monarchs to be both king and high priest.
-Aristobulus had one brother assassinated and his other brothers jailed.
-Then, after less than a year as king, Aristobulus died, and his widow released his brothers from jail and married the eldest of them: Jonathan.
-(She was thirty-seven, he twenty-two) Jonathan became king and high priest and was named Alexander Janneus.
+In 104 BCE John Hyrcanus bequeathed rule to his wife and died.
+Their son, Aristobulus, was High Priest.
+He became king after having his mother thrown into prison and starved to death – the first of Judea's monarchs to be both king and high priest.
+He consolidated his power by having one brother assassinated and his other brothers jailed.
+Then, after less than a year as king, he died, and his widow, age 37, released his brothers from jail and married the eldest of them: Jonathan, 22.
+Jonathan became king and high priest in the year 103 and was named Alexander Jannaeus.

 With Rome distracted by their civil war, Alexander Jannaeus did the king thing and launched campaigns of expansion against Judea's neighbors.
 Although he was a Pharisee, he allied himself with the aristocratic Sadducees and showed contempt for the Pharisees, and this precipitated an uprising against him and another civil war.
-The Pharisees hated Alexander so much that they sought an alliance with the Seleucid monarchy in Syria.
-The Seleucid monarch sent an army of both Syrians and Jews southward to overthrow Alexander, but those Jews who came south deserted and joined Alexander's forces.
-Alexander crushed the rebellion against him and took revenge against the Pharisees.
+The Pharisees made an alliance with the Seleucid monarchy in Syria.
+The Seleucid monarch sent an army of both Syrians and Jews southward to overthrow Jannaeus, but the Jews who came south deserted and joined Jannaeus' forces.
+Jannaeus crushed the rebellion against him and took revenge against the Pharisees.
 According to the Jewish historian Josephus in the year 88 he had eight hundred of them crucified in the center of Jerusalem and is said to have had the throats cut of their wives and children before their eyes, and to have watched some of the crucifixions from a window while dining with his harem, and in front of the crucified he had the throats of their wives and children cut.
-The executions helped to make Alexander Janneus unpopular.
-Independence had proven of little benefit for common Jews, but with the increase in their misery they intensified their hope for the coming a great king – a messiah – and a future life in a spiritual kingdom in heaven.
+The executions helped to make Alexander Jannaeus unpopular.
+Independence had proven of little benefit for common Jews, but with the increase in their misery they intensified their hope for the coming of a great king – a messiah – and a future life in a spiritual kingdom in heaven.